Combine your 101 courses & save 10%! Sign up for Facial Aesthetics 101!

 CME & CE Accreditation

-AAAMS offers 17 CME & CE credits through the Facial Aesthetics 101 Series which is included in the below courses:
+AAAMS offers CME & CE credits through the following courses

-It is estimated that it should take the average learner 17 hours to complete the activity.
+It is estimated that it should take the average learner 17 Hours to complete the activity.

 • Identify the anatomy and physiology of the face, with special attention to blood vessels and nerves so they can be avoided during treatment.